 We always advise consumers to stick to their budgets, especially this time of year.
 However, if you went over your budget this holiday season, you might have accumulated some credit card debt.
 You should tackle this as soon as possible to avoid accumulating too much interest.
-ACCC has tips on how to pay down holiday debt.
+Use our credit counseling tips to pay down holiday debt.

 Cut back on spending after the holidays.